-3 Proven Ways to Permanently Delete Files on macOS
+4 Ways to Permanently Delete Files and Folders on Mac

 How do you usually delete files on your Mac?
 Just move them to the Trash?
 This method does not delete your files completely.
 Your files remain on your hard drive, which not only takes up valuable storage space but also puts your private files at risk.
-If you want your personal or sensitive files to be unrecoverable, keep reading this blog, and we will show you how to permanently delete files on Mac in 3 different ways.
-Let's get started.
+If you want your personal or sensitive files to be unrecoverable, keep reading this blog, and we will show you how to permanently delete files and folders on Mac in 4 different ways.

 Simply dragging a file to the Trash does not completely delete it.
 You still need to empty your Trash.